-First Nations fishing for FSC purposes are open coast-wide throughout the year, from April 1 to March 31, annually.
-In winter recreational fishing closure areas, First Nations are recommended to fish outside of the closures and to release all berried females.
-Information can be provided on areas of likely prawn abundance outside of the recreational fishery closures, so that effort can be redirected and FSC catch improved (see Section 14 of the Integrated Fishery Management Plan for DFO contacts).
+First Nations fishing for FSC or, under Treaty, domestic purposes are open coast-wide throughout the year from April 1 to March 31, annually.
+In winter prawn closure areas to protect prawns while spawning (i.e. release of eggs as larvae), First Nations are recommended to fish outside of the closures and to release all berried females.
+Information can be provided on areas of likely prawn abundance outside of the recreational fishery closures, so that effort can be redirected and catch improved (see Section 15 of the Integrated Fishery Management Plan for DFO contacts).